RISCV-MYTH-WORKSHOP/riscv_myth_workshop_nov22-amrithHN/README.md

 ```$ spike -d pk <output_program> ```

 ## Key Concepts
+-- RISC V concepts like ISA ABI etc
+-- TL Verilog concepts
+-- Pipelining
+-- Validity
+-- Hierarchy and Arrays
+-- Micro architecture of CPU
+-- Pipelining implementation

 ## Conclusion
+Implemented a RISC V core Using TL verilog in 5 days as a part of the Workshop learning key concepts .
+However the core is bare minimum the workshop helps to understand the underlying concepts clearly.

 ## Acknowledgement
 - [Kunal Ghosh, Co-founder](https://github.com/kunalg123), VSD Corp.
 Pvt.
 Ltd.